-What about the other side of the equation—building brands for clients?
-We heard again and again that building a strong real estate brand is critical for success today.
-In particular, speakers said that real estate agencies need a strong brand to:
+What about the other side of the equation—building real estate brands for clients?
+We've heard again and again that building a strong real estate brand is critical for success today.
+In particular, real estate agencies need a strong brand to:

 Hold their footing in the marketplace

 So it's no surprise that real estate agencies and brokerages are looking for ways to stand out above the pack, and branding offers an effective way to accomplish just that.

 National real estate brokerages usually have the advantage when it comes to brand awareness and legacy.
 Because many of them have been around for decades, they've achieved high visibility and built up good brand reputations.
 To preserve this goodwill, it's vital for these companies to protect their brands from poor design and off-brand marketing.